Towards Resource Efficient and Interpretable Bias Mitigation in Large Language Models: Evaluation

-We fine-tuned the pre-trained version of GPT-2 Small (124M parameters), the training is done on 2 epochs, learning rate of $10^{-5}$, batch size of 4, and Adam optimizer with $\beta_1, \beta_2=(0.9,0.999)$, $\varepsilon=10^{-8}$.
+We fine-tuned the pre-trained version of GPT-2 Small (124M parameters) and LLaMA 3.2 1B (1.23B parameters) to create the expert models.
+The training is done on 2 epochs, learning rate of $10^{-5}$, batch size of 4, and Adam optimizer with $\beta_1, \beta_2=(0.9,0.999)$, $\varepsilon=10^{-8}$.
 We performed a 90-10\% train-validation split for all datasets described in Table \ref{redditbias}.

-Our approach uses negligible resources compared to re-training a LLM; GPT-3 (175B parameters) would take 288 years on a single V100 NVIDIA GPU~\cite{narayanan2021efficient}.
-Fine-tuning the experts ranged from 107 to 483 seconds on V100 NVIDIA GPUs provided by the Satori IBM Power9 cluster.
+Our approach uses negligible time compared to re-training an LLM; GPT-3 (175B parameters) would take 288 years on a single V100 NVIDIA GPU~\cite{narayanan2021efficient}.
+Fine-tuning the experts took around 5 minutes on V100 NVIDIA GPUs provided by the Satori IBM Power9 cluster.
+For comparison, directly fine-tuning the target models, in our experiments GPT-2 Medium (345M parameters) and LLaMA 3.2 3B (3.21B parameters), took around 20 minutes; we ran out of memory when fine-tuning LLaMA and applied Low-Rank Adaptation (LoRA)~\cite{hu2022lora}.
+In general, the approach is much more computationally efficient than retraining the LLM and more efficient than directly fine-tuning the target model, especially for the larger versions like LLaMA 3.2 90B.